thewtex/thesis/introduction/background_and_significance.rst

 [Tang2005a]_.
 Similarily, Kock et al. found that MRI derived FSI models of carotid plaque showed elevated first principal stresses at areas of notorius risk [Kock2008]_.
-These FEA studies are not limited to IVUS and MRI microstructure inputs; OCT microstructure and and composition derived model has shown stress extrema at locations known for rupture [Chau2004]_.
+These FEA studies are not limited to IVUS and MRI microstructure inputs; an OCT microstructure and and composition derived model has shown stress extrema at locations known for rupture [Chau2004]_.
 In a sophisticated FEA model derived from 3D IVUS coronary images, Yang et al. found that "cyclic bending, anisotropic material properties, pulsating